ibm-cloud-docs/mqcloud/mqoc_jms_tls.md

 This guide details how to enable standard and mutual TLS authentication between a queue manager and a client application.
 This will allow messages to be sent and received securely over the network.

+**Note** For MQ on Cloud queue managers of version 9.2.1 revision 2 and above, TLS is enabled by default.
+These instructions cover enabling TLS for queue managers below that revision.

 ![Image of TLS diagram](./images/mqoc_tls_diagram.png)

 Standard TLS ensures the client trusts the server that it is communicating with.
 Mutual TLS involves the server ensuring it trusts the client too.
 TLS makes use of public key cryptography to encrypt messages over the network.
 Public keys belonging to trusted servers and applications are stored in a trust store.
 Applications and servers store their own own private key in a key store.